Disclaimer: We are reader supported. If you make a purchase from one of our links, we may earn a small commission, at no cost to you.

 What Makes This Board Stand Out:

-Its retro design, with a wide tail, full nose, and low rocker, is complemented by quad fins, which provide enhanced control even though they’re a less traditional setup.
+The board’s retro-inspired design, featuring a wide tail, full nose, and low rocker, is paired with quad fins, offering enhanced control and responsiveness despite the unconventional fin setup.

 Pros of this Board